Lawrenceville (Pittsburgh): Present

 Lawrenceville's primary zip code is 15201, though a small section shares 15224 with Bloomfield and Garfield.
 The neighborhood is home to landmarks such as Allegheny Cemetery, Arsenal Middle School, Arsenal Park, and Doughboy Square.
 Lawrenceville maintains much of its industrial-era aesthetic, with narrow row houses and old warehouses lining streets and alleyways.

 The UPMC Children's Hospital of Pittsburgh opened a new facility in Lawrenceville on May 2, 2009, moving all patients from Oakland.
 This addition has helped spawn Lawrenceville's transformation, bringing new job and business opportunities to the area.
 The New York Times has since called the neighborhood a "go-to destination."

 Lawrenceville's Butler Street is its main artery, housing a number of restaurants, bars, boutiques, furniture stores, and coffee shops.
-Arsenal Lanes, a longstanding bowling alley with a full-stocked bar.The Row House Cinema opened in 2014, showing popular classics.
+Arsenal Lanes, a longstanding bowling alley with a full-stocked bar.
+The Row House Cinema opened in 2014, showing popular classics.

 Lawrenceville hosts Pittsburgh's annual Art All Night, an event for amateur artists to showcase their work in a large warehouse, open for free and to the public.
 In April 2016, the 19th Art All Night event was held in a new location at the Arsenal Terminal Building at 39th and Butler Streets.

 Lawrenceville has experienced a real estate boom in recent years.
 In 2007, price appreciation was the second highest in the city, after the South Side, according to Carnegie Mellon University.
 In 2015, the Pittsburgh Post-Gazette reported an increasingly high volume of developers looking to Lawrenceville to renovate properties for resale, also known as "flipping" houses, although such opportunities have become less lucrative as prices rise.
 Many homes now sell upwards of $200,000.
 As a result of this growth, Lawrenceville is typical of Pittsburgh's gentrification: once a working-class district, the neighborhood now caters to higher-earning buyers.
-Increases in construction and commercial enterprise have also led to a shortage of street parking, as hundreds of drivers try to squeeze their cars onto too-narrow streets.
+Increases in construction and commercial enterprise have also led to a shortage of street parking, as the car-dependent nature of the built environment leads increasing numbers of people to squeeze their cars into finite space.

 Arsenal Park remains a popular recreation spot, hosting July 4 events each year, and the VFW center and Teamster Temple are active.

 Lawrenceville was used as a location for some scenes of the film Love & Other Drugs (2010), starring Jake Gyllenhaal and Anne Hathaway.